diogro/expressionVariance-manuscript/main.md

 \begin{figure*}[t!]
     \centering
      \includegraphics[width=\dimexpr 1\textwidth]{figures/fig1.png}
     \caption{A. Correlation heatmap showing the across study Spearman correlation of standard deviations.
-Pairs of studies with more similar patterns of gene expression variance have higher correlations; B. Histogram of the correlations shown in the previous panel; C. Standard deviation correlation PCoA, with colors ; D. Density plot of standard deviations after z-normalization.
+Pairs of studies with more similar patterns of gene expression variance have higher correlations; B. Histogram of the correlations shown in the previous panel; C. Standard deviation correlation PCoA.
+There is no clear structuring of the studies with respect to their source, which is indicated by the colors; D. Density plot of standard deviations after z-normalization.
 Inset plot shows distribution of mean centered standard deviations grouped by study without normalization.
 The corresponding rug plots show the location of the highest ranking gene in standard deviation rank (right, blue) and lowest (left, red).}
     \label{fig:sd_corr}
 \end{figure*}